 Abandoned Hayride in Chaska

-His goal was to redefine the Haunted Hayride experience and do the unexpected.
+His goal was to redefine the haunted hayride experience and do the unexpected.
 The question was, would it provide the scare factor?

 This post is sponsored by the Abandoned Hayride in Chaska and may contain affiliate links.
 By clicking on these links I may earn from qualifying purchases.
 This in no way affects my opinions.